R0HIT-PRAKASH/Conference/phase1/README/README.txt

     files that we have provided, and you will begin the program with defaults;
     If you choose not to read from a file, you will not be starting with any defaults.

+    To read from the files and start with defaults, you will find an input folder in our submission file.
+You need to move the four files in the input folder to the outermost group_0564 folder in order for the program to read them.
+If you do not do this, the program will not be able to read the input files and you will not start the program with any defaults.

     Follow the prompts on screen for either option.
 See the defaults provided and adding user section below for conditions and additional details.